How to Hit a Hybrid Golf Club from Tee to Green

 Closing thoughts

-They are so easy to hit from the fairway and rough and are lovely around the green.
+They are so easy to hit from the fairway and rough and are versatile low chipping clubs around the green.